atuls2060/ApnaMart/README.md

 DEPLOYED LINK :- https://apna-mart.vercel.app/

-PROJECT DESCRIPTION:- Apna mart is a clone of Amazon website, here your can create account search products and place orders
+PROJECT DESCRIPTION:- Apna mart is a clone of Amazon website, here your can create account search products and place orders.Amazon.com, Inc. is an American multinational technology company which focuses on e-commerce, cloud computing, digital streaming, and artificial intelligence.